andilabs/py_data_science/README.md

 	jupyter notebook

-in another tab activate virtualenv again when running jupyter check `which jupyter` links to the one in virtualenv
+in another terminal session activate virtualenv again and make sure that, when running `which jupyter` links to the jupyter installation in virtualenv

 Then tell Jupyter to load the extension with: